davidchouzdw/TagGen/README.md

 ### Evaluation：
 The final results will be stored in the directory: "./data/DBLP/metrics.txt".
-The synthetic graph is stored in the directory:"./data/DBLP/DBLP_output_sequences.txt".
+The synthetic graph is stored in the directory:"./data/DBLP/DBLP_output_sequences.txt" or you can save the variable "Graph" as the final output synthetic graph in https://github.com/davidchouzdw/TagGen/blob/master/metrics.py#L72.

 ### Reference: